instructor-ai/instructor/docs/concepts/prompting.md

-# Prompt Engineering for Function Calling

-The overarching theme of using instructor and pydantic for function calling is to make the models as self-descriptive, modular, and flexible as possible, while maintaining data integrity and ease of use.
+The overarching theme of using Instructor and Pydantic for function calling is to make the models as self-descriptive, modular, and flexible as possible, while maintaining data integrity and ease of use.

 - **Modularity**: Design self-contained components for reuse.
 - **Self-Description**: Use Pydantic's `Field` for clear field descriptions.